jdleesmiller/jdleesmiller.github.io/_drafts/lessons-from-building-node-apps-docker.markdown

 └── package.json
    </pre>

-1. When we later start a container from that image using our compose file, docker first binds the application folder from the host inside the container under `~/chat`.
+1. When we later start a container from that image using our compose file, Docker first binds the application folder from the host inside the container under `/srv/chat`.
 We'll color the files from the host red:
    <pre style="color: red;">
-~/chat$ tree # in container without node_modules volume .
+/srv/chat$ tree # in container without node_modules volume
+.
 ├── Dockerfile
 ├── docker-compose.yml